kaushik27mishra/airport-licensing-app/README.md

 * Seamless Approval process, Centralized Monitoring and Suggestion Mechanism.
 * Relevant information should be fetched from data source, linked to a particular project which can be used in the hour of need.

+Have a look at our work!
-Video Demonstration of our project can be seen here - https://drive.google.com/file/d/1gLuQTiAaS8mhC3pmVI9g24RAh1nJ-VPf/view
+* Video Demonstration of our project can be seen here - https://drive.google.com/file/d/1gLuQTiAaS8mhC3pmVI9g24RAh1nJ-VPf/view
+* The website is hosted at - https://airport-licensing-app.vercel.app/#/

 This project has been created in **React** framework.
 It also uses **Fluent UI**, and has been wired up for requisite **Apollo GraphQL APIs** that we designed specifically for this portal.